Our goal is to introduce tourists to the authentic lifestyles, customs and culture of Niigata, rural Japan.

 Our thoughtfully-designed itineraries will immerse you in authentic local culture and landscapes.
 You can spend time with local people to exchange ideas about ways of living and views of the world.
 We firmly believe that our tours can help make positive changes in the way we experience the world.

-Trekking in an area that looks like a painting of the “real” Japan; experiencing the rich history, culture and beautiful scenery
+Trekking in an area that looks like a painting of the “real” Japan; experiencing the rich history, culture and beautiful scenery of this area.

 The terraced rice fields in the mountains of Japan are a symbol of its history and culture.
 The records from the past show how people in this area of heavy snow built stair-like rice fields; they also show how hard-working these people were.